 Iroquois Beadwork Volume 6: Matchboxes and Whiskbroom Holders Wall hangers made to hold items of daily use are featured in this twenty page guidebook.
 Match boxes to hold stick matches used for lighting stoves and lights in pre-electric homes and holders for whisk brooms are among the most creative forms of Iroquois beadwork.
 Other minor forms of wall hangings such as scissors holders are included.
 One hundred colorful and often amusing pieces are pictured.

 Iroquois Beadwork Volume 7: Needlecases and Cardcases The forms of Iroquois beadwork featured in this twenty-page guidebook are utilitarian pieces that are both functional and portable.
 Unlike the majority of the forms of Iroquois beadwork which are meant to hang on a wall, needlecases and cardcases are small and can be carried in a pocket or purse.
 Most needlecases and cardcases are beaded in ornate designs.
 The majority were made in the 19th century but there has been a recent 21st century revival in the creation of needlecases.

 Iroquois Beadwork Volume 8: Portraits in Beads Talented Iroquois beadworkers have been creating beautiful beaded art pieces for over two hundred years.
 Interest in Iroquois beadwork has varied over the years both in Iroquois communities and among the general public but has never been as high as it is in the early twenty-first century.
 Much of this increase in popularity is due to the work of five women who are profiled here: Lorna Thomas Hill, MaryLou Printup, Dolly Printup Winden, Ann Green, and Tessie Hubbard.

-US funds, payable through a US bank, payable to
+funds, payable through a US bank, payable to DOLORES

 28 Zevan Road